GuancheGamer/landing/docs/modding/gsc/how-to-gsc.md

 ## Getting Started

+While GSC is very limited, it does offer features that any basic C++ developer should be familiar with already.
+If you are not familiar with it, don't worry!
+They are super simple to learn and use.

 You should have knowledge of loading GSC scripts before attempting to write them, please check [our guide about this](loading-gsc)

 ## Declaring Functions